mustakimur/UGA-Advanced-Compiler/clang-libtool/Readme.md

 }
 ```

 The above code is a simple C code which have a method `doSum()` that accepts two integers, sum them, store it in a local integer variable, and finally returns it as integer.
 The function can be called from multiple places with different arguments (e.g. here inside `main()`).
-Let's consider, we want to print the params received by `doSum()` for every invokation and we do not want to modify the original function.
+Let's consider, we want to print the params received by `doSum()` for every invocation and we do not want to modify the original function.
 So, we write a different version of the method just after the original:

 ```C
 int doSum(int a, int b){